 At the time of application, at least four of the science prerequisites must be completed.
 Proof of registration in all remaining prerequisites must be included in the application.
 All other prerequisite coursework must be completed.

 How long does it take to complete my BSN?

 The Accelerated Option is 52+ weeks in length.
 The winter option starts in February and ends the following February.
 The spring option starts in May and ends the following May.
 The fall option starts in October and ends the following October.
+The Intro to Professional Nursing Course starts approximately 6 weeks before the start of each cohort.
 In addition, each cohort has a weekend-long orientation, usually held about two weeks before the program begins.